-The College's conceptual framework was developed through a series of faculty retreats in 1993 and 1994, and revised in Spring 2002 based on recommendations by the COE Conceptual Framework Committee, which was comprised of representative COE faculty, and local school teachers and administrators.
-Programs were redesigned based on the revised framework and went into effect in Fall 2002.
-The Conceptual Framework specifically guides the Teacher Education programs within the College, and where appropriate applies to the various non-licensure programs housed within the College.
+The conceptual framework that now guides the unit was developed through a series of faculty retreats, and later revised by the Conceptual Framework Committee.
+As the unit prepared for full implementation of the Ready to Teach Transformation Initiative, the Conceptual Framework was again formally revisited through a series of meetings that included community representation as well as the faculty in the college.
+Recommendations were made to clarify, redefine, and reframe the concepts to better reflect the needs and requirements for successful teachers and professionals in the 21st century.
+The Conceptual Framework specifically guides the Teacher Education programs within the College, and where appropriate, also applies to the various non-licensure programs housed within the College.
 The framework is comprised of nine dimensions that come together to inform the tenth: Leadership.

 Leadership (The Tenth Dimension)